We provide one personal loan which may be used for multiple purposes.

 To view these documents, you may need to download Adobe Reader

 Your loan repayment will be taken by Direct Debit each month.
-Your first repayment will be taken on the 1st of the month following your application.
-Once you have made your first repayment, you can change your repayment date to suit you, any time between the 1st and 28th of the month.
+Your first repayment will be taken on the 1st of the month following your loan being opened.
+If this date falls within 30 days of your loan being opened, your first repayment will be taken on the 1st of the following month.
+Once your loan is opened, you can change your repayment date to suit you, any day between the 1st and 28th of the month.
 Simply call us on 0800 876 6386 to arrange.
 Your repayment amount is fixed and won’t change for the life of your loan.

 Every year on the date you opened your loan, you’ll be sent a statement confirming details of the repayments you’ve made.